 Lights, camera, action: The video begins with a woman and her boyfriend sitting on the couch.
 She says to him, “Oh I see, you’re drinking a six-pack because of self-care reasons!!”
-He has no fucking clue what she’s talking about and responds, “No, I am drinking beer because I want to.”
-She quickly pours herself some red wine in one of those clown-sized wine glasses and retorts with a “Well, I’m having this glass of wine because it is SELF-CARE and I hashtag DESERVE IT!!!”
+He has zero fucking clue what she’s talking about and responds, “No, I am drinking beer because I want to.”
+She quickly pours herself some red wine in one of those clown-sized wine glasses and retorts with a “Well, I’m having wine because it is SELF-CARE and I DESERVE IT!!!”

-I didn’t sign onto the internet today to tell you that you shouldn’t spend money on yourself.
+I didn’t come onto the internet today to tell you that you shouldn’t spend money on yourself.
 You definitely should.
 Hopefully, at no point did you get the impression that I recommend shuffling frugally and lifelessly towards your #minimalist grave.
 Everyone’s allowed to have some chocolate cake; I just wish we didn’t feel the need to justify the act with the label of “self-care.”
 Enjoying life shouldn’t require justification.
 We shouldn’t feel guilty about doing what pleases us and prioritizing those things (in moderation) in our lives.
 It is barbaric that we live in a culture where taking pleasure—especially when that pleasure is had by a woman—requires any defending whatsoever.

 It is borderline absurd to envision a man referring to drinking alcohol as “self-care,” but perfectly reasonable to envision a woman drinking alcohol to do so.
 Why do we, as women, feel obligated to defend our indulgences?
 Is it because we live in a world where women can’t spend money on themselves without fear of criticism or shaming, even from one another?
 Or that women are considered vain or irresponsible if they prioritize their own beauty (from within a system that tells her, daily, that nothing is more important than her beauty)?
 Or is it because a woman’s pleasure makes society uncomfortable, and she feels that she has no choice but to defend that pleasure?